Seed Ideas for Writing: A Small Moment Strategy for Students

 • the Spider-man wall

 Ohhhh, see that!?
 Now these moments are starting to sound more like stories, and less like topics.
-You saw how I did that, right?
-Finding my seed ideas inside that big watermelon of gymnastics?
+Did you see how I did that?
+I found my seed ideas for writing inside that big watermelon of gymnastics!

-The seed I’m actually going to write about is one moment when my oldest son was cheering on his little brother.
+After zooming in even more, the seed I've decided on is one moment when my oldest son was cheering on his little brother.
 Now he did this many times, but the first time felt distinctive to me.
-So I’m going to write about that time.
+So I'm going to write about that time.

 Psst.
 Here's a sneak peek at a similar moment: